vzeizer/Udacity_MLEng_Azure_Project2/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

-# Operationalizing Machine Learning: Project 2 of Machine Learning Engineering with Microsoft Azure Nanodegree
+# *Project 2 of Machine Learning Engineering with Microsoft Azure Nanodegree*

+# Operationalizing Machine Learning:

 *TODO:* Write an overview to your project.